 BY THE NUMBERS

 By 2015, the U.S. LVT market had swelled to nearly $1.5 billion (at mill sell price), and it grew another 30% in 2016-it’s worth noting that traditional LVT was already the fastest growing flooring type before the advent of rigid core, so there was plenty of momentum in the category.
 From 2017 to 2018, the category grew by close to 40%, though some of that growth came from U.S. suppliers buying up inventory in advance of the 10% tariffs on Chinese products imposed in September 2018.
 And there was more buying after the tariffs were imposed due to the threat at the time of an increase to 25% at the beginning of the year.
-The LVT market grew to nearly $3.5 billion in 2018, with rigid core products accounting for a staggering 63%.
+The LVT market grew to nearly $3.5 billion in 2018, with rigid core - or EVP flooring - products accounting for a staggering 63%.
 That’s $2.2 billion in rigid core sales (up from zero five years earlier).

 The inventory build-up, along with confusion and hesitation in the market because of the uncertainty surrounding trade with China, slowed growth in 2019, with preliminary analysis from Market Insights suggesting a growth rate of only 14% to 15% for the LVT category, and rigid core growing at 19% to 20% and its share of the LVT category going up to 65%.

 For 2020, assuming no more adverse events and an extension on the tariff exemptions, the LVT category may climb as high as $4.3 billion, with rigid core accounting for two thirds of the total-29% WPC and 37% SPC.

 WHY HAS THE INDUSTRY FALLEN FOR RIGID CORE?